Emailing Your Instructor

 Check out our visual resource for "Communicating With Your Instructor" below!

-When possible, use a mun.ca email or your Brightspace course email to communicate with your professor.
-This will help avoid any potential filter issues that would push your email into junk, spam, or being blocked before reaching your professor.
+Use your mun.ca email or your Brightspace course mail to communicate with your professor.
+This will help avoid potential filter issues that would push your email into junk, spam, or being blocked before reaching your professor.

-If the online course on Brightspace hasn't opened and you don't have their syllabus yet, you can always search the MUN staff directory to find their @mun.ca email.
+If the online course on Brightspace hasn't opened and you don't have their syllabus yet, you can always search Memorial's staff directory to find their @mun.ca email.

-Many email platforms will only show the first 5 words on the server's preview screen.
-Make those 5 words count to catch their attention.
+Many email platforms will only show the first 5 words on the preview screen - make those 5 words count to catch their attention.
 Also, include your course name/code at the end of the subject line.

 - “Requesting feedback about X, Course ABC-code123”